-This study was conducted using descriptive and survey research design.
-Descriptive method was appropriate because answer being sought were the attitudes and perceptions of cancer patients regarding their experiences with online support.
-Survey methodology was appropriate because this study was non-experimental.
-The participants for this study were members of an online support group, which totaled 472 past and present members.
-WCC (N=344), and its sub-group, CVV (N=168), are private groups with no public access.
+The participants for this study were members of a private listserv group, which totaled 472 past and present members.
+Women Conquering Cancer, WCC (N=304), are women with gynecologic cancers, and its sub-group, CIN/VIN/VaIN, CVV (N=168) are women with gynecologic pre-cancers.
+The group requires membership and only members were allowed to read and post.
+Privacy was a prime concern.
+Posts from the women to the group went directly to each member's private email inbox, and archived messages were password protected.
+There was no public access.
 Permission to survey this group was given by the group owner contingent upon the participants' anonymity being protected.
 The group owner reported that the women ranged in age from 21-75, resided throughout the United States, and were of diverse backgrounds, socioeconomic status, and educational levels.
 The only one of these demographics included in the study was age.
 The ages were grouped into decades and were not recorded individually.